markh-de/KiVar/README.md

 ... and after applying the new variation configuration (according to the dialog window above):

 ![3D Board View With Changes](doc/pcb-change.png)

-#### Visible Changes

-The performed changes will immediately be visible in the PCB Editor (e.g. for shown footprint values) and the 3D Viewer window (immediately or after refresh, depending on the preferences setting).

 #### Updating the Schematic